DeepthiGDas/Hospitality-Domain-Project-using-Power-BI/README.md

 - ADR: Average Daily Rate.
 - Pareto Principle: The 80/20 rule, where 80% of results come from 20% of efforts.
 ### Important insights derived:
-- Mumbai generates the highest revenue.
+- Mumbai leads in generating the highest revenue.
-- Delhi generates the lowest revenue and interestingly Delhi has the highest rating and occupancy.
+- Delhi brings in the lowest revenue, despite having the highest occupancy and rating.
-- AtliQ Seasons has the lowest occupancy with a low average rating of around 2/5, hence this hotel needs to work on their service or update/work on their hotel ratings.
+- AtliQ Seasons shows the lowest occupancy rate and an average rating of around 2/5, indicating a need for improvement in service quality or a focus on boosting hotel ratings.

 Thank you for reading.
 Feel free to check out my dashboard using the link provided.